roryp/awslabs/README.md

 **(Optional)**

-To create the Java Client API from scratch you can follow these steps:
+To generate the Java Client API from scratch you can follow these steps:

 https://docs.aws.amazon.com/apigateway/latest/developerguide/generate-java-sdk-of-an-api.html